 Before a manager will delegate important work to you, they need to be sure that you are reliable.

-Figure out the difficult assignments and tasks for them
+Figure out the difficult assignments

 The assignments that are delegated down from bosses usually require initiative from the employee to figure out.
 They often have been passed down the chain of command a few times and by the time it gets down to the employee, the actual ask might be unclear.